School Science Lessons

 Which of the substances are soluble?
 Place your fingers around each test-tube to see if heat is being produced.

-You will have noticed that the alkalis are not equally soluble; the order of decreasing solubility is sodium hydroxide, potassium hydroxide, barium hydroxide, calcium hydroxide.
+The alkalis are not equally soluble; the order of decreasing solubility is sodium hydroxide, potassium hydroxide, barium hydroxide, calcium hydroxide.

 2. Prepare sodium hydroxide solution, potassium hydroxide solution, calcium hydroxide solution and barium hydroxide solution.